 7.4.4 SEALDD-S

 Reference point between SEALDD server and VAL server to enable northbound server side API exposed by SEALDD server to VAL server for data delivery and SEALDD service provisioning, control, reporting etc.

+For media delivery, the SEALDD-S utilizes the M1 and M2 interfaces of 5GMS according to 3GPP TS 26.501 [14], and the RTC-1 interface of 5G RTC system according to 3GPP TS 26.506 [15].